-Conclusions: We demonstrated how our modeling approach can be used to create an optimizer for text-centric tasks.
+We demonstrated how our modeling approach can be used to create an optimizer for text-centric tasks.
 The presented approach allows for a better understanding of the behavior of query- and crawl-based strategies, in terms of both execution time and recall.
 Furthermore, our modeling works well even with on-the-fly estimation of the required statistics, and results in close-to-optimal execution times.
 Our work provides fundamental building blocks towards a full query optimizer for text-centric tasks: given a specific target recall (e.g., "find 40% of all disease outbreaks mentioned in the news"), the query optimizer can automatically select the (combination of) best execution strategies to achieve this recall.

-Figure 20: Actual vs. estimated execution times for Task 2, as a function of the target recall $\tau$
+Fig. 27.
+Actual execution times for the "global" and "local" optimization approaches, for Task 3 and as a function of the target recall $\tau$ .